vsdip/vsdsram/README.md

-# avsdSRAM
+# avsdSRAM :A SRAM IP Uniquely designed with open source tools.
-*This Project contains files to develop SRAM on any open source circuit EDA tool*

-The Size of SRAM is 32kbit/4k Bytes.
+Static RAM is a type of random-access memory that uses latching circuitry (flip-flop) to store each bit.
+The Size of SRAM Specs is 32kbit/4k Bytes with 1.8v.

 ## Symbol and Pin Descriptions